 READ ALSO: Is it easy to fake a VIN number?
 What you Need to Know!

-How to find the previous owner of a car
+How to Find the Previous Owner of a Vehicle

-There are quite a number of routes to follow to find the previous owner of a car by VIN or license plate lookup.
-Some of these methods can bring you the information you seek right to the comfort of your home via email, while others suggest that you may have to visit a government agency.
-The most effective methods are
+There are quite a number of routes to follow to find the owner of a vehicle by VIN or license plate lookup.
+While a method can provide information about the ownership history, you may need to visit a government agency to find the registered owner of a vehicle by license plate.
+They include:

-These are the steps you have to follow if you want to find the previous owner of a car by the VIN or license plate number.
+To know how to find the previous owner of a vehicle by VIN or license plate number, follow these steps.

 - Make sure you walk into the agency with a good reason.
-The aforementioned list includes several good reasons you can provide for requesting access to car owner data.
+The list above includes several good reasons you can provide for requesting access to car owner data.

 - Fill out a driver’s records request form.
 You will fill out this form with some basic information about yourself and the facts of why you want to find out who owns a certain vehicle.

 - Submit the necessary paperwork and fees.
-For your search at the agency, you will be charged a fee of $4–$10.
+For your search at the agency, you will be charged a fee.

 - Please provide any necessary identification.